Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

-An important example of a weakly Cohen-Macaulay complex is the complex of injective words, $Inj_\circ(S)$.
-Here $S$ is a set of cardinality $\#S$ and $Inj_\circ(S)$ is the simplicial complex with set of $p$ simplices equal to the set of subsets of $S$ of cardinality $p+1$.
-Since $Inj_\circ(S)$ is isomorphic to an $(\#S-1)$-simplex, this simplicial complex is weakly Cohen-Macaulay of dimension $\#S-1$.
+An important example of a weakly Cohen-Macaulay complex is the complex of injective words, $\mr{Inj}_\circ(S)$.
+Here $S$ is a set of cardinality $\#S$ and $\mr{Inj}_\circ(S)$ is the simplicial complex with set of $p$-simplices equal to the set of subsets of $S$ of cardinality $p+1$.
+Since $\mr{Inj}_\circ(S)$ is isomorphic to an $(\#S-1)$-simplex, this simplicial complex is weakly Cohen-Macaulay of dimension $\#S-1$.
 We are interested in the following generalization of the complex of injective words:

 \begin{definition}Let $S$ be a finite set with a map $f: S \to \{1,\ldots,c\}$.
-We define the simplicial complex $Inj^c_{\circ}(S)$ by setting $0$-simplices to be non-empty subsets $I \subset S$ with charge $\sum_{i \in I} f(i) \leq c$.
+We define the simplicial complex $\mr{Inj}^c_{\circ}(S)$ by setting $0$-simplices to be non-empty subsets $I \subset S$ with charge $\sum_{i \in I} f(i) \leq c$.
 A $(p+1)$-tuple of subsets $\{I_0,\ldots,I_p\}$ forms $p$-simplex if each pair $I_j$, $I_k$ satisfies $I_j \cap I_k = \emptyset$.\end{definition}

-The argument that this complex is weakly Cohen-Macaulay essentially goes along the lines of the argument in \cite{RW} that $Inj^{or}_\bullet(S)$, the ordered semisimplicial set associated to the complex $Inj_\circ(S)$ (called $Inj(S)$ by Randal-Williams), is highly connected.
+The argument that this complex is weakly Cohen-Macaulay is essentially the same as that used by Randal-Williams in \cite{RW} to prove $\mr{Inj}^\mr{or}_\bullet(S)$, the ordered semisimplicial set associated to the complex $\mr{Inj}_\circ(S)$, is highly connected.
 Let $\#S$ denote the cardinality of the finite set $S$.

-\begin{proposition} The simplicial complex $Inj^c_\circ(S)$ is weakly Cohen-Macaulay of dimension $\geq \lfloor \#S/c \rfloor-1$.\end{proposition}
+\begin{proposition} The simplicial complex $\mr{Inj}^c_\circ(S)$ is weakly Cohen-Macaulay of dimension $\geq \lfloor \#S/c \rfloor-1$.\end{proposition}